merill/graphxray/README.md

 Production builds are automatically created in GitHub with the right version number.

-If you want to create a production build of the extension on your desktop, run `npm run build`.
+If you want to create a production build of the extension on your desktop:

+- For Chrome/Edge: `npm run build`
+- For Firefox: `npm run build:firefox`

 The build artifacts will be placed in the `build` folder.